Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-It inspired a lot of further learning opportunities.
+They were more interested in the local issue than the global, and were keen to help.

 Did the resource encourage new ways of thinking and talking about the value food?